dsmsuite/dsmsuite.github.io/README.md

-# Readme

-This sites provides the documentation for the DSM tool suite found at https://github.com/dsmsuite.
+This archive contains the documentation for the DSM tool suite found at https://github.com/dsmsuite.